How Timber Is Measured: A Practical Guide for Buyers and Builders

 Why Timber Measurement Matters

 Because timber is a natural material, variations in size, moisture content, and processing method all affect how it is measured and sold.
+A board that measures perfectly in the cool morning might be slightly smaller by a hot, dry afternoon.
 Understanding measurement systems helps you:

 - Order the right amount the first time